brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 We compared the throughput (samples/sec) and GPU memory usage (GBs) of three distinct implementations: the small variant of GPTlite, a deep benchmark model made of 2048 layers with 256 activations per layer, and a wide benchmark model of 3 layers with 8192 activations each.
 So we are testing a very deep, a very shallow and a large text generation model.
 For each model, we tested:
 - the python PyTorch implementation of training and inference on python 1.3.1 and python 2.1.0;
 - the C++ LibTorch 2.1.0 implementation of train and inference; and
-- the C++ LibTorch 2.1.0 inference of a model created with Pytorch and loaded with TorchScript.
+- the TorchScript combo, using PyTorch 2.1.0 to train and output the model, and C++ LibTorch 2.1.0 to load and perform inference.

 As an important remark, I noticed that both the python and C++ implementations of Torch leak memory on the GPU when several models are allocated in the same run, as the deallocation does not clear the memory completely.
 For that reason, I executed a new run per benchmark value.
 The results are the following: